ManInMyVan/meteor-archive/README.md

 > [!NOTE]
 > This is not currently being actively worked on, as I have lost motivation.

-A Meteor Client archive. *(and Starscript, Orbit, Meteor Baritone, & Discord Ipc)*
+A Meteor Client archive. *(and Starscript, Orbit, NBT, Meteor Baritone, & Discord Ipc)*

 For people who don't want to compile them or find them.